 Ideally, it should also be someone who has a background in the type of document that has been translated.
 For instance, if it’s a software specification document, it should be someone in the IT department; if it’s an employment contract, you’ll need someone in HR to look over it.

 The purpose of using an internal expert to look over your newly translated document is twofold.
 That person can review the document with a view to it making sense within your company culture.
-They should also make sure that the translation company does a good job of capturing all technical jargon.
+They should also make sure that the service does a good job of capturing all technical jargon.

 Business documents often have many working parts to them.
 It’s important to familiarize yourself with them so that you can further vet the translation services you’re looking into.
 You may want to ask the potential translator how they handle the specific parts of the business documents listed below.